From there to here and here to there, things in rings are

 match none, one, two, or three rules among the hidden, chosen rules for the

 game.
 Each player receives five of these cards.
-The Knower chooses three of
+The "knower" chooses three of

 their Thing cards that follow the ring rules.
-These act as clues to help the Finders
+These act as clues to help the "finders" start guessing the rules.
+The "knower" then discards their other two Thing cards.

-For the rest of the game, each Finder takes turns choosing
+For the rest of the game, each "finder" takes turns choosing

 a card from their hand and placing it face-up anywhere inside or outside the

 rings.
 (The area outside represents no matching rules.)
-The Knower looks at their choice and either confirms
+The "knower" looks at their choice and either confirms

 it was correctly placed or moves it to the area it belongs if it was not.
 If

-the Finder was right, they can place another Thing card.
+the "finder" was right, they can place another Thing card.
 If they were not

 correct, they must draw another card.
 When any player has emptied their hand of